 Objective: To develop a provisional core set of response measures for clinical trials of systemic sclerosis (SSc).

-Methods: The Scleroderma Clinical Trial Consortium (SCTC) conducted a structured, 3-round Delphi exercise to reach consensus on a core set of measures for clinical trials of SSc.
-Round 1 asked the SCTC investigators to list items in 11 pre-defined domains (skin, musculoskeletal, cardiac, pulmonary, cardio-pulmonary, gastrointestinal, renal, Raynaud’s and digital ulcers, health-related quality of life and function, global health, and biomarkers) for SSc clinical trials.
-Round 2 asked respondents to rate the importance of the chosen items and was followed by a meeting during which Steering Committee discussed the feasibility, reliability, redundancy and validity of the items.
+Methods: The Scleroderma Clinical Trials Consortium (SCTC) conducted a structured, 3-round Delphi exercise to reach consensus on a core set of measures for clinical trials of SSc.
+Round 1 asked the SCTC investigators to list items in 11 pre-defined domains (skin, musculoskeletal, cardiac, pulmonary, cardio-pulmonary, gastrointestinal, renal, Raynaud phenomenon and digital ulcers, health-related quality of life and function, global health, and biomarkers) for SSc clinical trials.
+Round 2 asked respondents to rate the importance of the chosen items and was followed by a meeting, during which the Steering Committee discussed the feasibility, reliability, redundancy and validity of the items.
 Round 3 sought to obtain broader consensus on the core set measures.
-Members also voted on items that had data on feasibility but lacked data on reliability and validity but may still be useful outcome measures in future trials.
+Members also voted on items that had data on feasibility but lacked data on reliability and validity, but may still be useful research outcome measures for future trials.

-Results: Fifty SCTC investigators participated in Round 1, providing 212 unique items for the 11 domains.
-Forty-six (92%) participants responded in Round 2 and rated 177 items.
-The ratings of 177 items were reviewed by the Steering Committee and 31 items from the 11 domains were judged to be appropriate for inclusion in a 1-year multicenter clinical trial.
-Forty SCTC investigators completed Round 3 and ranked 30 of 31 items as acceptable for inclusion in the core set.
+Results: A total of 50 SCTC investigators participated in round 1, providing 212 unique items for the 11 domains.
+In all, 46 (92%) participants responded in round 2 and rated 177 items.
+The ratings of 177 items were reviewed by the Steering Committee and 31 items from the 11 domains were judged to be appropriate for inclusion in a 1-year multi-centre clinical trial.
+In total, 40 SCTC investigators completed round 3 and ranked 30 of 31 items as acceptable for inclusion in the core set.
 The Steering Committee also proposed 14 items for a research agenda.